Staff

 – Toni Morrison

-As the son of an army veteran, Tony Moten Jr. spent his childhood moving, beginning in Honolulu, Hawaii, where he was born, to Washington, Colorado, Missouri, Germany and South Carolina, where he finished high school.
+As the son of a military family and army veteran, Tony Moten Jr. spent his childhood moving, beginning in Honolulu, Hawaii, where he was born, to Washington, Colorado, Missouri, Germany and South Carolina, where he finished high school.
 During a nomadic childhood, he learned systemic oppression and educational inequity was not confined to one region of the world.
 He fundamentally believes that in order to eradicate educational inequity we must look at all sectors of the system.

-Mr. Moten earned his Bachelor of Science degree in Exercise Science from Winthrop University and his Masters of Education in Educational Leadership and Policy Studies from the University of Texas at Arlington.
+Mr. Moten Jr. earned his Bachelor of Science in Exercise Science from Winthrop University and his Master of Education in Educational Leadership and Policy Studies from The University of Texas at Arlington.
 He is a proud member of Kappa Alpha Psi Fraternity Incorporated, an advocate for social justice and a travel enthusiast.
+Mr. Moten Jr. resides in Dallas with his fiancée and their dog.

 Director of Solar Grant Partnerships